 As I mentioned earlier, eyeliner is something I struggle to apply due to my weak arms, but the design of the eyeliner wand makes it incredibly easy.
 I no longer have to struggle to lift my arms up to line the top of my eyes, the wand is designed to be used in a downward position.

-It can be used in different ways including lining top and bottom of the eyes as well as a smudging tool.
+It can be used in different ways including lining the top and bottom of the eyes as well as a smudging tool.
 I’m loving how easy and quick it is to do my eye makeup now.
 There is even an indented curve on the wand, near the top of the applicator, for your finger to rest (for greater control).
 The wand works great even if you don’t use the finger rest (see photos above).

 Inclusive Brands: Accessible Makeup Products